devp/project-tak-tourney-adhoc/ROADMAP.md

 3. Need to implement knockout stage tournments.

-4. Get players/groups from database.
+4. [done] Get players/groups from database.

-5. Admin UI (with simple password) for setting exceptions and modifying players/groups.
+5. [done] Admin UI (with simple password) for setting exceptions and modifying players/groups.

 # Roadmap for future usage